Abdul-Anshad-A/docker-py/docs/services.md

 ## Creating a service

-The `Client.create_service` method lets you create a new service inside the cluster.
+The `APIClient.create_service` method lets you create a new service inside the cluster.
 The method takes several arguments, `task_template` being mandatory.
 This dictionary of values is most easily produced by instantiating a `TaskTemplate` object.